 Performance stock units vest only to the extent performance goals established by the Committee are met.
 The Committee may select one or more performance criteria for each award of performance stock units from the above list for performance stock awards.
-Restricted stock units that are not performance stock units vest on the earlier of the date or event determined by the Committee or the participant's termination of service due to death.
+Restricted stock units that are not performance stock units vest on the date or event determined by the Committee.